An independent guide to Val Thorens

 Val Thorens tourist office is in the Maison de Val Thorens, which is the big building on the snowy place de Caron.
 They're open from 0830-1900 every day during the winter season.
 They can answer questions about the resort, and they are multi-lingual - as well as French and English, there are staff who speak Dutch, German, Russian, Japanese, and other languages too.
 Generally, they are friendly, helpful, and enthusiastic.

-selection of booklets and leaflets - amongst the
+There's a selection of booklets and leaflets - amongst the more

 *Val Thorens AnimHebdo - a weekly guide to the events in Val Thorens.
 (You can also see the highlights of the week's events on our events page)